Organizations are struggling with the accuracy of their attribution data, often unknowingly, and it’s costing them a fortune.

 Small & Midsize Businesses Cannot Waste Marketing Spend

 Small and mid-sized businesses cannot afford to spend twice the needed amount in marketing simply because they are unable to account for the 50% that makes the difference between profitability and bankruptcy.
 Blue-chip companies are lucky to have an operating margin in in the 30% range.
 For SMB’s, an efficient marketing budget may be the difference between having an operating margin at all.
 Without identifying what marketing spend is the most valuable the business stagnates or worse, closes.

-Put simply, the Achilles heel of marketing attribution is the knowledge gap between marketers and technologists.
-The underlying chronic issue with marketing attribution is “inaccuracy” versus poor strategy.
-Many marketers and businesses understand concepts like attribution, multi-touch attribution, customer research journeys and cost per aquisition (CPA).
+Put simply, the Achilles heel is the knowledge gap between marketers and technologists.
+The underlying chronic issue with attribution data is “inaccuracy” versus poor strategy.
+Many marketers and businesses understand concepts like attribution, multi-touch attribution, customer research journeys and cost per acquisition (CPA).
 In most cases they have even selected and implemented a relevant strategy.
 The problem is not the strategy or lack thereof.
 It is that the execution is delivering inaccurate results.
 Many marketers are unable to get into the weeds of the technology to fully understand and implement an effective marketing attribution framework for their business.